All posts

 For each clause, the analysis answers three questions.
 First: is this clause present?
 Second: how is it written — tenant-favorable, landlord-favorable, or balanced?
 Third: what is the realistic financial or legal exposure this clause creates?

 That third question is where most tools stop at "flagged" and LiabilityScore™ goes further.
 A holdover clause at 150% creates different exposure than one at 200% with "any portion thereof" language and a consequential damages provision.
-The engine scores the specific version of the clause in your contract, not the generic existence of the clause type.
+The engine scores the specific version of the clause in the analyzed contract, not the generic existence of the clause type.

 Step Three: The Scoring Engine